What Is THCV? Uses, Benefits & Risks

 There are some potential risks associated with taking THCV, as there are with any substance.
 The research surrounding THCV, in particular, is limited, but the similarities between THCV and THC suggest that the risks involved with both are comparable.

 Short-term side effects include dry mouth, red eyes, intoxication, dizziness, lightheadedness, and increased heart rate.
-Unlike THC, most THCV users don’t report feeling confused or having an impaired memory.
+Unlike THC, most THCV users don’t report feeling confused or having impaired memory.

 What’s the Standard Dose of THCV?